-WES JONES is a partner in Jones, Partners: Architecture, an award-winning, California-based architectural practice known for technologically inspired design.
+Wes Jones is a partner in Jones, Partners: Architecture, an award-winning, California-based architectural practice known for technologically inspired design.
 Jones' work has been exhibited widely and can be found in the permanent collections of MoMA, SFMoMA, CCA, and FrAC.
-Princeton Architectural Press recently published their second monograph of his work, El Segundo.
+Princeton Architectural Press recently published their second monograph of his work, titled El Segundo.
 A recipient of the Rome Prize and Arts and Letters Award in Architecture from the American Academy of the Arts and Letters, Jones was recently named one of the Top 30 Educators in the country in the Design Intelligence Survey of Architectural Education.

-Fake Industries Architectural Agonism is an entity of variable boundaries and dubious taste that explores the potential of replicas for the advancement in the field.
-The ensemble, orchestrated by CRISTINA GOBERNA and URTZI GRAU, relentlessly questions the value of originality while investigating productive disagreement as an engine to open up discussions through architecture.
-Recent projects include the new National Velodrome in Medellin, Colombia, the renovation of the Mining Village of Aldea Moret, Spain, and the OEHouse in Alforja, Spain.
+Fake Industries Architectural Agonism (FKAA) is an entity of variable boundaries and dubious taste that explores the potential of Replicas for the advancement in the field.
+The ensemble, orchestrated by Cristina Goberna and Urtzi Grau, relentlessly questions the value originality while investigates productive disagreement as engine to open up discussions through architecture.
+Recent projects include the new National Velodrome in Medellin Colombia, the renovation of the Mining Village of Aldea Moret, Spain and the OE House in Alforja, Spain.
+Its work has been published widely including the magazines Scapegoat, Studio Magazine, Spam, Bauwelt, Pasajes Arquitectura, Domus, Plot, Future, AV Proyectos, The New City Reader, Le Journal Speciale'Z and it has exhibited in different international venues such as the la Biennale di Venezia, the Buenos Aires Biennial, The Shenzhen-Hong Kong Biennial, the 0047 Gallery in Oslo and the Architectural League of New York, Storefront for Art and Architecture etc.

-KEITH KRUMWIEDE is Associate Professor and Director of Graduate Architecture Programs at the College of Architecture and Design at the New Jersey Institute of Technology (NJIT).
+Keith Krumwiede is Associate Professor and Director of Graduate Architecture Programs at the College of Architecture and Design at the New Jersey Institute of Technology.
+He received his B.A. from the University of California at Berkeley and his M.Arch. from the Southern California Institute of Architecture.
 Current projects include Gross Domestic Product, a book about the recent history of the ultimate American consumer product, the single-family house, and Freedomland: An Architectural Fiction and Its Histories, a satirical settlement scheme that examines the competing goals and desires that define contemporary American culture.
-Prior to teaching at NJIT, he was Assistant Dean at Yale University School of Architecture, where he was awarded the King-lui Wu Award for Distinguished Teaching.
+Freedomland has been exhibited at the Woodbury University Hollywood Gallery in Los Angeles and Pinkcomma Gallery in Boston.
+Recent essays include "The Bauhaus Tweets" in Log 22: The Absurd and "(A)Typical Plan(s)" in Perspecta 43: Taboo.
+Prior to teaching at NJIT, he was Assistant Dean at Yale University School of Architecture, where he was awarded the King-Lui Wu Award for Distinguished Teaching.

-JIMENEZ LAI is the Leader of Bureau Spectacular and an Assistant Professor at University of Illinois at Chicago.
+Jimenez Lai is the Leader of Bureau Spectacular and an Assistant Professor at University of Illinois at Chicago.
 Previously, Lai lived and worked in a desert shelter at Taliesin and resided in a shipping container at Atelier Van Lieshout on the piers of Rotterdam.
 Lai's work has been widely exhibited, including the White Elephant, which has been collected by the Museum of Modern Art.
-His first manifesto, Citizens of No Place, was published by

-Princeton Architectural Press with a grant from the Graham Foundation.
-Lai is an award-winning architect, including the Architectural League Prize for Young Architects (2012) and the inaugural Debut Award at the Lisbon Triennale (2013).
+His first manifesto, Citizens of No Place, was published by Princeton Architectural Press with a grant from the Graham Foundation.
+In 2012, Lai is an award-winning architect, including the Architectural League Prize for Young Architects (2012) and the inaugural Debut Award at the Lisbon Triennale (2013).
 Lai will be representing Taiwan to build the National Pavilion at the 14th Venice Architectural Biennale in 2014.